qwrwed/pyairbnb/README.md

 This project is an open-source tool developed in Python for extracting product information from Airbnb.
 It's designed to be easy to use, making it an ideal solution for developers looking for Airbnb product data.

 ## Features
-- Extract prices, available dates, reviews and others
+- Extract prices, available dates, reviews, host details and others
 - Full search support
 - Extracts detailed product information from Airbnb
 - Implemented in Python just because it's popular